tntonini/tomify-bad/notes.md

 ### Media.json

 Put this file in the src/ folder and import it into the initialState of the reducer.
+Make sure to put media.ids as an initial argument.

 ### Audio Files